AdobeDocs/commerce-pwa-studio/src/pages/guides/packages/upward/multi-site.md

 bin/magento pwa:upward:set
 ```

-The configuration works the same way as a normal store configuration: It falls back from store view > website > global (default), trying to serve the most specific available scope first.
+The UPWARD path configurations work the same as other store configurations: The config settings fall up in scope from `store` > `website` > `global` (default), trying to serve the most specific, available site scope first.

 ## Creating multiple bundles

-It is possible to generate unique bundles per website within a single scaffold.
+You can also generate unique bundles per website within a single scaffolded project.

+For example, if you want to deploy both French and German versions of your site, you could use the following commands to configure your UPWARD server:

 ```shell
 MAGENTO_BACKEND_URL=https://french.mysite.mg yarn build